Faculty Media Training Workshop

 How to Amplify Your Work through Media & PR

-This 2024 Media Training Workshop is open to all faculty in the College of Natural Science on a first come first serve basis.
+The 2025 and 2026 Media Training Workshops are open to all faculty in the College of Natural Science on a first come first serve basis.
+While priority will be given to faculty and administrators, staff and students are also welcome to sign up if they are planning to interact with media in the future.
 Details are below.

 Format: In-Person